jonasbergstroem/Cohomology-of-moduli-spaces-of-curves/README.md

 ### Genus 3

 This conjectural data was computed using Theorem 7.3 in "J. Bergström and C. Faber, Cohomology of moduli spaces via a result of Chenevier and Lannes, Épijournal Géom.
-Algébrique7(2023), Art.
+Algébrique 7(2023), Art.
 20, 14 pp.".
 From Remark 7.4 of loc cit this result is unconditional for n up to 8.
-Theorem xx in "" shows that Theorem 7.3 is unconditional also for n=9, 10 and 11.
+Theorem 1.9 in " Samir Canning, Hannah Larson, Sam Payne, Extensions of tautological rings and motivic structures in the cohomology of Mbar_{g,n},  arXiv:2307.08830" shows that Theorem 7.3 is unconditional also for n=9, 10 and 11.

 -The file "M3n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 3 with n up to 11.